confluentinc/live-labs/connectors-mongodb/README.md

 1. In the search bar search for **MySQL CDC** and select the **MySQL CDC Source** which is a fully-managed source connector.

-1. You can click "Use an Existing API key" and enter the key you created, or you can create a new key here just for Datagen.
+1. You can click "Use an Existing API key" and enter the key you created, or you can create a new key here just for MySQL.

-1. Use the following parameters to configure your connector
+1. Use the following parameters to configure your connector.

    ```
    {